Mouse Scrolling

 Adding Objects To Scrolling Games

-block can be used but the object(s) will just stay right on the screen.
+Sometimes in a scrolling game, interactive objects are added.
+The block can be used but the object(s) will just stay right on the screen.
 Here are a couple different methods on how to put objects in a set location on a scrolling game:

 A Singular Object